rchakravarth/326-final-teamphi/docs/milestone2.md

 Rishab Chakravarthy: Created dummy server, created markdown 2 document, linked github repo to Heroku

 Kenny Duong: Added js coding into login page.
-Modified html files for login and registration and continued to work and fix the server file.
+Modified the register.html and signin.html and adjusted the server.js file.

 Zach Reynolds: Created the mealbuilder.js file to interface with its respective .html file.